5 (Alizée album): Singles

 The first single from the album was "À cause de l'automne".
 It was released on 28 June 2012 on Alizée's official website at 5pm French time.
 The single was released to French iTunes on 4 July 2012, exactly 12 years after the anniversary of "Moi...
 Lolita".

 The second single from the album is "Je veux bien", which release Alizée confirmed on Facebook on 8 April 2013.
 The single was released on 22 April 2013.
 The single was supposed to have a music video to be released in spring 2013 but the video was never produced.

 Promotional songs

 "Dans mon sac", the second extract from the album, was released on 11 February 2013 as a gift during an official online competition.
 Soon after, the song appeared on Alizée's official YouTube account.

 Track listing

 Personnel

-Credits adapted from 5 liner notes.
+Credits adapted from the album's liner notes.